MasterVind/GettingandCleaningData/Codebook.md

 An integer represents the a unique activity.
 Totally there are 6 different activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

 * tBodyAcc-mean()-X
-Body acceleration signal in X-axis, mean value in time domain.
+Body component of acceleration signal in X-axis, mean value in time domain.

 * tBodyAcc-mean()-Y
-Body acceleration signal in Y-axis, mean value in time domain.
+Body component of acceleration signal in Y-axis, mean value in time domain.

 * tBodyAcc-mean()-Z
-Body acceleration signal in Z-axis, mean value in time domain.
+Body component of acceleration signal in Z-axis, mean value in time domain.

 * tGravityAcc-mean()-X
-Gravity acceleration signal in X-axis, mean value in time domain.
+Gravity  component of acceleration signal in X-axis, mean value in time domain.

 * tGravityAcc-mean()-Y
-Gravity acceleration signal in Y-axis, mean value in time domain.
+Gravity component of acceleration signal in Y-axis, mean value in time domain.

 * tGravityAcc-mean()-Z
-Gravity acceleration signal in X-axis, mean value in time domain.
+Gravity component of acceleration signal in X-axis, mean value in time domain.

 * tBodyAccJerk-mean()-X
-Body acceleration Jerk signal in X-axis, mean value in time domain.
+Body jerk component signal from accelerometer in X-axis, mean value in time domain.

 * tBodyAccJerk-mean()-Y
-Body acceleration Jerk signal in Y-axis, mean value in time domain.
+Body jerk component signal from accelerometer in Y-axis, mean value in time domain.

 * tBodyAccJerk-mean()-Z
-Body acceleration Jerk signal in Z-axis, mean value in time domain.
+Body jerk component signal from accelerometer in Z-axis, mean value in time domain.

 * tBodyGyro-mean()-X
-Signal from body gyroscope in X-axis, mean value in time domain.
+Body component of gyroscope signal in X-axis, mean value in time domain.

 * tBodyGyro-mean()-Y
-Signal from body gyroscope in Y-axis, mean value in time domain.
+Body component of gyroscope signal in Y-axis, mean value in time domain.

 * tBodyGyro-mean()-Z
-Signal from body gyroscope in Z-axis, mean value in time domain.
+Body component of gyroscope signal in Z-axis, mean value in time domain.

 * tBodyGyroJerk-mean()-X
-Jerk signal from body gyroscope in X-axis, mean value in time domain.
+Body jerk component from gyroscope signal in X-axis, mean value in time domain.

 * tBodyGyroJerk-mean()-Y
-Jerk signal from body gyroscope in Y-axis, mean value in time domain.
+Body jerk component from gyroscope signal in Y-axis, mean value in time domain.

 * tBodyGyroJerk-mean()-Z
-Jerk signal from body gyroscope in Z-axis, mean value in time domain.
+Body jerk component from gyroscope signal in Z-axis, mean value in time domain.

 * tBodyAccMag-mean()
 Magnitude of body acceleration signal, mean value in time domain.